How Much Above Asking Price Should I Offer?

 Home Buying - 9-minute read

-You've found your perfect home, and are ready to make an offer.
-Find out how a contingency offer protects you from common risks.
+You’ve found your perfect home, and are ready to make an offer.
+Learn what a contingent offer is and how making one could protect you from common risks.